alokkulkarni/buildandburn/docs/sample-hello-world.md

 1. The Spring Boot backend container runs a simple web service that returns "Hello World" when accessed
 2. The Nginx frontend container is configured to proxy all requests to the backend service
-3. Both services are exposed via Kubernetes ingress, making them accessible from outside the cluster
+3. Both services are exposed via LoadBalancer services, making them directly accessible from outside the cluster
 4. The Nginx configuration is provided as a ConfigMap and mounted into the container

 ## Deployment